Working at RIKEN

 Non-discretionary work system

 Some technical staff and administrative employees are on the non-discretionary work system.
-Under this system, employees are required to work regular business hours and are paid extra hourly rates for overtime work.
+Under this system, employees are free to set their own work hours and are paid a base salary plus a discretionary work allowance in lieu of any further payment for overtime work.
+Employees must give consent to work under the discretionary system.

 Salaries for full-time positions are calculated as an annual remuneration paid on a monthly basis.
 There are as well a variety of allowances for those who are eligible.
 Mandatory taxes and social insurance premium payments, generally amounting to roughly 20% of gross salary, and mandatory membership dues for the RIKEN Mutual Benefit Society (Kyosaikai) are automatically deducted from gross salary.